ohmyzsh/ohmyzsh/README.md

 **Oh My Zsh will not make you a 10x developer...but you may feel like one.**

 Once installed, your terminal shell will become the talk of the town _or your money back!_ With each keystroke in your command prompt, you'll take advantage of the hundreds of powerful plugins and beautiful themes.
-Strangers will come up to you in cafés and ask you, _"that is amazing! are you some sort of genius?"_
+Strangers will come up to you in cafés and ask you, _"that is amazing! are you some sort of a genius?"_

 Finally, you'll begin to get the sort of attention that you have always felt you deserved. ...or maybe you'll use the time that you're saving to start flossing more often. 😬